-Historical Overview - Social Security and State and Local Government
+Historical Overview - Social Security and Government Employers

-State and local government employees were excluded from social security coverage from 1935 (the date of the original Social Security Act) until 1950, because there was legal uncertainty regarding the Federal government's authority to tax state and local governments.
-Beginning in 1951, states were allowed to enter voluntary agreements with the Federal government to provide social security coverage to public employees.
-These agreements are called "Section 218 Agreements" because they are authorized by Section 218 of the Act.
-In 1939, the Old-Age, Survivors, and Disability Income (OASDI) program was created, and the funding mechanism for the social security program was officially established in the Internal Revenue Code as the Federal Insurance Contributions Act (FICA).
+State and local government employees were excluded from social security coverage from 1935 (the date of the original Social Security Act) until 1950 because of unresolved legal questions regarding the federal government's authority to tax state and local governments.
+Beginning in 1951, states were allowed to enter into voluntary agreements with the federal government to provide social security coverage to public employees.
+These arrangements are called "Section 218 Agreements" because they are authorized by Section 218 of the Act.
+In 1939, the Old-Age, Survivors, and Disability Income program was created, and the funding mechanism for the social security program was officially established in the Internal Revenue Code as the Federal Insurance Contributions Act (FICA).
 The IRS is responsible for the collection of this tax.

-All 50 states, Puerto Rico, the Virgin Islands, and approximately 60 interstate instrumentalities have a Section 218 Agreement with SSA.
+All 50 states, Puerto Rico, the Virgin Islands, and approximately 60 interstate instrumentalities have Section 218 Agreements with SSA.
 Because of the voluntary nature of Section 218 Agreements, the extent of social security coverage varies from state to state.
 At the state level, most public employees participate in social security.
 The major exceptions are state employees of Alaska, Colorado, Louisiana, Maine, Massachusetts, Nevada and Ohio.

 The largest proportion of uncovered state and local government employees work at the local level.
-The majority of uncovered local government public employees are police, firefighters and teachers.
+The majority of uncovered local government public employees are police officers, firefighters and teachers.
+It is estimated that more than one fourth of the nation's 23 million public employees are not covered for social security.